 A weather station isn’t a perfect guarantee that you’ll become a better gardener, but you’ll at least be better informed.
 And that should result in some degree of success in better performing plants and crops, so the initial investment is most definitely worth it.

 What Instruments Are the Most Important for Gardening?

-For the avid gardener, the two most important weather variables to keep track of are temperature and precipitation.
+For the avid gardener, the two most important weather variables to keep track of are temperature and precipitation speed detected by weather radars.
 While advances in how we have domesticated crops over the millennia have made plants quite resilient, there are still temperatures at which plants and crops grow the best.
 Additionally, almost no plant can survive long periods of sub-freezing temperatures, so when seasonal weather changes come and the temperature drops, it’s going to be the end of your growing season.

 Growing seasons aren’t always perfect either.
 While temperatures might be warm enough to support your plants, abnormally dry weather can stunt their growth.
 During these periods, you’ll need to resort to alternative ways to get them the moisture they need such as irrigation, sprinklers, or watering your plants manually.

 Other functionality like soil and leaf moisture sensors could be used for plants that require a more precise amount of moisture to thrive, and wind data might be helpful to judge when wind-sensitive activities like spraying of pesticides will be the most effective.

 How Should I Use My Weather Station Data?

 Having some type of method to record data over time is useful to help spot trends.
 Your weather station on its own is only giving you a snapshot of the weather conditions at any given time: that’s not going to tell you much otherwise.